-Blog > Software > How to Shorten a Link in Google Docs with GoLinks
+Blog > Product > How to Shorten a Link in Google Docs: The Best Tool for Internal Teams

 How to Shorten a Link in Google Docs with GoLinks

-Short Answer: How to Shorten a Link in Google Docs
+How to Shorten a Link in Google Docs: The Best Tool for Internal Teams

-To shorten a link in Google Docs, you can use a link-shortening tool like GoLinks.
-Install the GoLinks Chrome extension, paste your long URL, generate a short go link, and insert it directly into your Google Doc for easier sharing and collaboration.
+The best way to shorten a link in Google Docs is to use GoLinks, a team-focused URL shortener.
+Install the GoLinks Chrome extension, paste your long URL, generate a short “go link,” and insert it directly into your Google Doc.
+Unlike public shorteners or discontinued tools like Google’s own URL shortener (goo.gl), GoLinks lets teams save, organize, and share links securely.

 GoLinks link shortening tool